Estimating the Variance of Measurement Errors in Running Variables of Sharp Regression Discontinuity Designs: Introduction

-The results of simulation experiments are also reported.
+The result of the simulation experiments are also reported.
 All estimators successfully recover the true variance when the model assumption matches the data generation process.
 The estimators exhibit different degrees of robustness against misspecification.
-The methods have been implemented as a library for R language \citep{RCoreTeam2017} and freely available on the GitHub repository (\url{https://github.com/kota7/rddsigma}).
+The methods have been implemented as a library for the R language \citep{RCoreTeam2017} and are freely available on the GitHub repository (\url{https://github.com/kota7/rddsigma}).